Review of the Wilon WL938 Watch

 Water resistance: 3 ATM (Basically this unit is splash resistant)

-I am impressed by the quality of this watch’s movement which, along with the metal case and stainless steel band, insures a longer than normal lifespan for a timepiece in this price range.
+I am impressed by the quality of this watch’s movement, which, along with the metal case and stainless steel band, ensures a longer than normal lifespan for a timepiece in this price range.

 The Wilon WL-938 is a well-built and distinctive—if not particularly attractive—watch.
 In limited light, it is difficult to ascertain the time, but if you appreciate the design, this timepiece is worth consideration.

 The type and style of a watchband often determines what timepiece a customer ultimately decides to purchase.
 I prefer leather but can be distracted by shiny stainless steel or a metal band plated with gold.
 One of these days, I might every try one of those newfangled ceramic watchbands.